kbubar/kbubar.github.io/_pages/about.md

 I'm originally from Seattle, WA.
 When I'm not working, I love to play volleyball, try new recipes and paint.

+Please note that my website is still under revision!

 Education
 ------
 PhD in Computer Science, University of Colorado Boulder, present.